by Tracy Johnson

 The key is a refusal to upset HGTV’s audience.
 There’s no profanity, and on-air conflicts are confined to paint colors or tile choices.

-Each episode finds friction between characters, which adds some suspense, but not the drama that causes stress.
+Each episode finds friction between characters, which adds suspense, but not an intense drama that causes stress.
 It’s more good-natured differences in taste or opinion.
-This allows viewers to choose a side without having their values threatened.
+The disagreements are relatable.
+Viewers can choose a side without having values threatened.

-HGTV fans say the relentlessly consistency in programming is a comfort, especially in hard times.
-One regular viewer commented:
+HGTV fans say the relentless consistency in programming is comforting, especially in hard times.
+A viewer commented:

-A lot of the news these days is really stressful,.
+A lot of the news these days is really stressful.
 HGTV is not something that’s going to hurt me.
-I watch it and dream of what I want for my future house.
+I watch and dream of what I want for my future house.

-And the audience appeal is incredibly broad.
-As more and more millennials begin to think about buying their first home, the network is enjoying growth in younger demos attracted for specific reasons.
+The audience appeal is incredibly broad.
+As millennials consider buying their first home, the network is enjoying growth in young demos attracted for specific reasons.

-HGTV also succeeds with a healthy amount of recycling their content.
-They repeat their shows regularly and air past versions as new.
-By getting the most (value) from their best (content), they constantly offer high quality programming that’s consistent with their brand values.
+HGTV also succeeds with a healthy amount of recycling content.
+They repeat shows regularly.
+By getting the most (value) from their best (content), HGTV is able to offer high-quality programming that’s consistent with their brand values.
 They’ve learned it’s better to extract more value from their hits than add more shows that attract fewer viewers.